marsh69/dPlanet/README.md

-This repository started as a small side project with three inspiring developers and quickly grew into an open-source international collaborative project to build a social media platform for developers.
+This repository started as a small side project with three inspiring developers and quickly grew into an open-source international collaborative project to build a social media platform.

 // TODO: Expand description